madydady/testworks/iwine_api.md

 ### Request

-POST-request to the 'shake' endpoint with 'callback' parameter in the request body
+POST-request to the *shake* endpoint with *callback* object in the request body

 URL: http://192.168.1.1:8080/service/shake